Kekko-dev/Toca-Aqui/README.md

 - **PDF Viewing:** Integrates PDFKit and QuickLook for displaying generated PDFs.
 - **Custom Animations:** Uses Lottie for animated loading indicators and enforces modal behavior (for example, the PDF preview modal cannot be dismissed interactively, only via a cancel button).

-## Architecture and File Structure
+## Architecture and File Structure with a didactical explanation of the code

 - **DraggableBottomSheet.swift:**
   Contains a custom SwiftUI view that creates a draggable bottom sheet.
 This sheet is used to display saved PDF documents.